gbrls/gbrls.github.io/content/blog/c-gems-homoiconicity-in-c.md

                            v--------------v
     f3 f 1e fa 55 48 89 e5 b8 2a 0 0 0 5d c3 f3

-I was expecting `gcc` to optimize the function definition and discard the [function's boilerplate code](https://en.wikibooks.org/wiki/X86_Disassembly/Functions_and_Stack_Frames), which is those bytes at the beginning and the `5d` before the `c3`.
+Hmmmm, I was expecting `gcc` to optimize the function definition and discard the [function's boilerplate code](https://en.wikibooks.org/wiki/X86_Disassembly/Functions_and_Stack_Frames), which is those bytes at the beginning and the `5d` before the `c3`, go figure.

-So, now that we know where the `42` is in the 10th position in the binary code (it's the `2a, 16 * 2 + 10 = 42`) then we can change it in our code.
+So, now that we know that the `42` is in the 10th position in the binary code (`2a, 16 * 2 + 10 = 42`) then we can change it in our code.

 **Disclaimer**: This code also only runs on Unix systems due to the way that we allow the text segment to be writable.